Edit

 The Power Platform Administration planning tool is a comprehensive resource that provides guidance and best practices for Power Platform administration.

-Designed to help organizations of all sizes and levels of experience optimize their administrative efforts, whether they're just getting started or are looking for ways to improve their existing support.
+This tool helps organizations of all sizes and levels of experience optimize their administrative efforts and improve an organization's existing support.

-The tool covers all aspects of Power Platform administration, including environments, security, data loss prevention, monitoring and reporting.
-It provides a useful starting point for creating a solid foundation of administration and governance for Power Platform within your organization.
+The planning tool can optimize environments, security, data loss prevention, monitoring, and reporting.
+You can be more effective in creating a solid foundation of administration and governance for Power Platform within your organization.

 Screenshot showing the Task breakdown - proactive & reactive balance section of the dashboard.